Dolman Law Group Represents Survivors of Sexual Abuse at Youth Reform Schools and Boarding Schools

 Elan Boarding School Perpetrated Abuse Disguised as Discipline

 Unlike the Dozier School for Boys, Elan Boarding School was a private, co-ed institution located in Maine.
 It was founded in 1970 by Dr. Gerald Davidson and Joseph Ricci, ostensibly with the goal of rehabilitating teens with behavioral problems.
 Elan quickly developed a reputation for being the last resort for difficult students.
 The school took a legalistic approach to discipline, often employing fear tactics and corporal punishment to break students.
-Elan staff wielded their authority as a weapon from their first interaction with a student.
+Faculty members and teachers wielded their authority as a weapon from their first interaction with a student, enforcing abusive practices that contributed to a culture of control and fear.

 Survivors have reported being effectively kidnapped from their own beds in the middle of the night, handcuffed, and driven to Elan without explanation.
 Parents sanctioned this treatment after being reassured it was protocol.
-On campus, Elan staff had absolute control.
+On campus, Elan staff had absolute control, and abusive teachers were often implicated in acts of sexual misconduct and other forms of mistreatment.

 Psychological torment was a key feature of their abusive methods.
 Students were routinely humiliated for breaking arbitrary rules by being forced to wear demeaning costumes or signs, shower in front of others, and perform degrading acts.

 One of the most insidious ways that Elan staff harmed students was by extorting false confessions.
 This was accomplished through a combination of violence, manipulation, and coercion.
-While Elan was forced to close in 2011, survivors and their families are still working towards a just legal resolution.
+While Elan was forced to close in 2011 due to the sexual abuse scandal and mounting allegations, survivors and their families are still working towards a just legal resolution, highlighting the failure of school officials to prevent or address the abuse.

 Also known as the Alabama Industrial School for Negro Children, Mt.
 Meigs was founded with honorable intentions.
-The reform school was established outside of Montgomery in 1907 by Black educator Cornelia Bowen, who envisioned a rehabilitative institution for Black children who would otherwise be sent to adult prison.
+The reform school was established outside of Montgomery in 1907 by Black educator Cornelia Bowen, who envisioned a rehabilitative institution for young students who would otherwise be sent to adult prison.
 Booker T. Washington, a leading civil rights activist and fellow educator, recognized the need for the school, as Black children were often labeled as delinquents for minor offenses even if they hadn’t broken the law.
+This reflects a broader issue of abuse and neglect within educational institutions, where vulnerable young students are often failed by those meant to protect them.

 Mt.
 Meigs became increasingly abusive after it was purchased by the state of Alabama in 1911.
 Instead of viewing the students as children, staff approached them as if they were hardened criminals.
 By the 1960s, the Mt.
 Meigs students were performing exhaustive manual labor tending crops, under conditions reminiscent of slavery.

 They were largely deprived of an education and adequate nutrition, sexually abused, and regularly subject to corporal punishment.
-This dehumanizing treatment included the cruel and constant destruction of the children’s self-esteem and mental health in general.
+This dehumanizing treatment included the cruel and constant destruction of the children’s self-esteem and mental health in general, highlighting how negligent institutions failed in their responsibility to protect students from harm.

 The Current Status of Mt.
 Meigs Reform School

 The reform school remains open today, and it also accommodates students from the Chalkville Campus, a correctional facility for girls that was destroyed by a tornado in 2012.
 Chalkville students endured their own mistreatment in the 1990s, including sexual abuse, medical neglect, forced isolation, and physical assault.
-Dozens of Chalkville survivors filed a class action lawsuit and successfully secured $12.5 million in damages from the State of Alabama.
+Dozens of sexual abuse survivors from Chalkville filed a class action lawsuit, bringing forward sexual abuse claims, and successfully secured $12.5 million in damages from the State of Alabama.
 Mt.
-Meigs survivors are just beginning to publicly address their experiences, so no formal legal action has yet been taken.
+Meigs survivors are just beginning to publicly address their experiences, so no formal legal action has yet been taken, but if more sexual abuse survivors come forward, there could be significant legal consequences for the institution.

 Agape Boarding School Relied on Religious Reputation to Keep Rampant Abuse Secret

 The Agape Boarding School began informally in the 1980s, when Jim and Kathy Clemensen, along with their adult son Bryan, started using a religious curriculum and physical punishment to “educate” the foster children in their care.
+As one of many religious schools in the country, Agape’s environment reflected a broader pattern of abuse that has occurred in private schools, including cases involving clergy members.
 The family moved to Washington state, where the school grew to 140 students.

 After reports that the Clemensens had forced the children to perform excessive and dangerous manual labor, county health inspectors also discovered egregious violations on the school’s property and shut it down.

 The current iteration of Agape Boarding School is located in Stockton, Missouri, where the Clemensens restarted their program in 1996.
 Among the local population of 1,600, the Clemensen family cultivated a reputation as devout Baptists who rehabilitated troubled boys.
-Combined with the staff’s ties to local law enforcement and minimal state oversight, Agape Boarding School evaded detection for years.
+As a private school, Agape is part of a larger issue of private school sexual abuse that has affected institutions across the country.
+Combined with the staff’s ties to local law enforcement, minimal state oversight, and the complexities of federal funding requirements, Agape Boarding School evaded detection for years, similar to other private schools nationwide.

 Survivors describe an authoritarian institution where staff berated and starved students, handcuffed them to beds, restrained them using painful pressure points, choked them with cords, and viciously beat them.
 Additionally, Agape’s school doctor sexually abused students for years.
 This brutal and inhumane treatment drove some Agape students to attempt suicide.